twintproject/twint/README.md

 - `python3 twint.py -u username --followers` - Scrape a Twitter user's followers.
 - `python3 twint.py -u username --following` - Scrape who a Twitter user follows.
 - `python3 twint.py -u username --favorites` - Collect all the Tweets a user has favorited.
+- `python3 twint.py -u username --following --user-full` - Collect full user information a person follows
+- `python3 twint.py -u username --profile-full` - Use a slow, but effective method to gather all the Tweets from a user's profile (Including Retweets).
+- `python3 twint.py -u username --retweets` - Use a quick method to gather the last 900 Tweets (that includes retweets) from a user's profile.

 More detail about the commands and options are located in the [wiki](https://github.com/haccer/twint/wiki/Commands)

-## Using Twint as a Module
+## Using Twint as a Module (Recommended)
-Twint can now be used as a module and supports custom formatting.
-More details are located in the [wiki](https://github.com/haccer/twint/wiki/Module)
+Twint can now be used as a module and supports custom formatting. **More details are located in the [wiki](https://github.com/haccer/twint/wiki/Module)**

 #### Install
 - `sudo pip3 install twint`